395t/coding-assignment-week-5-nrm-1/README.md

 - Batch size of 64
 - 20 epochs
-- learning rate of 0.003
+- learning rate of 0.003 and one Custom LR run (paper owner chose a different LR)

 CHART HERE